Kochen-Specker Contextuality: Advanced topics and methods

-Once defined these extremal points, the corresponding noncontextuality inequalities can be obtained by computing the half-space representation of the polytope.
-There are several algorithms performing this transformation and several implementation of them, such as \citet{cdd,lrs,porta,panda}.
+Once these extreme points are defined, the corresponding noncontextuality inequalities can be obtained by computing the half-space representation of the polytope.
+There are several algorithms for performing this transformation and several implementations of them, such as those given by \citet{cdd,lrs,porta,panda}.